PioneersHub/pyconde-conference/docs/mission.md

 ---
 # 🚀 Join Our Community-Driven Conference!

+!!! note:
+> The Call for Committee members for 2026 is closed for 2026.
+> We will open the Call for On-Site Volunteers in February 2026.

 ## What's a Community-Driven Conference?

 Imagine a conference where everyone, from attendees to speakers to organizers, comes together to create something amazing.
 That's us!
 We're not a big corporation – we're a group of passionate volunteers who believe in the power of sharing knowledge and building connections.